 With tens of thousands of lodging choices available in the Orlando area, from tents to deluxe villas, there is no lack of variety in price or amenities.
-Narrowing down the possibilities can be part of the fun.
+In fact, narrowing down the possibilities is part of the fun.
 More than 50 million visitors come to the Orlando area each year, making it the most popular tourism destination on the planet.
 More upscale hotels are opening as visitors demand

 more luxurious surroundings, such as luxe linens, tasteful and refined decor, organic toiletries, or ergonomic chairs and work desks.
 But no matter what your budget or desires, lodging comes in such a wide range of prices, themes, color schemes, brands, meal plans, and guest-room amenities, you will have no problem finding something that fits.